SirishaBathina/Kubernetes/nginx-ingress.md

-# You can follow the steps from the above link else follow the below steps👇
+# You can follow the steps from the  link else follow the below steps👇

 ```sh
 https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/aws/